derekdowling/go-json-spec-handler/README.md

     Not Implementing:

-    * These features aren't handled because they are beyond the scope of what this module is meant to be.
-See [jshapi](https://github.com/derekdowling/jsh-api) if these are problems that you'd also like to have solved.
+    * These features aren't handled because they are beyond the scope of what this module is meant to achieve.
+See [jshapi](https://github.com/derekdowling/jsh-api) for a full-fledged API solution that solves many of these problems.

     - Routing
-    - Relationship management
     - Sorting
     - Pagination
     - Filtering
+    - ORM

 ## Examples